ElektraInitiative/libelektra/src/plugins/regexstore/README.md

 ## Introduction ##

 Allows regular expressions to be applied as storage plugin.
+The idea is to have something like "lazy lenses" with regex only on relevant parts of a file.
+It is unclear if this is a good idea and we do not encourage you to use this plugin.
+Currently it can only read and the potential harm is limited.

 In the configuration, below the key (that must also exist)